 Schedules are important.

-- Schedules are important.
-The holidays can be a chaotic time where it’s difficult to stay on a schedule.
+- The holidays can be a chaotic time where it’s difficult to stay on a schedule.
 It’s important for children to maintain as much of their typical routine as possible for a smooth holiday season.
-This can include keeping bedtime and morning routines as consistent as possible, especially when school and therapy schedules are typically switched up.
+This can include keeping bedtime and morning routines as consistent as possible.
+Especially when school and therapy schedules are typically switched up.
 Keep it fun and prepare your child for the changes that may happen.

-- Be prepared.
-Preparation is key for a smooth and happy holiday season for the whole family.
-The amount of preparation may vary for each child and is important to communicate with your child’s support team for additional preparation suggestions.
+- Preparation is key for a smooth and happy holiday season for the whole family.
+The amount of preparation may vary for each child.
+It its important to communicate with your child’s support team for additional preparation suggestions.
 Visuals can be a great tool, such as using a calendar and counting down the days until the holiday, or visitors arriving, or stories/conversations to go over what the holidays will be like and what can be expected.

-- Preparing to travel?
-Bring plenty of their favorite toys, activities and food items to keep them engaged and provide them familiar items, especially if traveling to an unfamiliar location.
+- Bring plenty of their favorite toys, activities and food items to keep them engaged and provide them familiar items, especially if traveling to an unfamiliar location.